Vision and Purpose: Statement of Purpose

 Across the school all staff have a professional responsibility towards every child in school.
 Yet certain individuals are employed in key roles:

-Ms Horden and Mr della-Spina are our Behaviour and Attendance Officers which enables us to have a full-time additional adult to focus upon incidents of behaviour providing support for individuals.
+Our HLTA monitors Behaviour and Attendance in school to focus upon incidents of behaviour providing support for individuals.
 Another important aspect of their work is to support and help develop a positive and proactive approach to behaviour management at a whole school level.
 They also monitors whole school attendance data, identifying key individuals so that individual attendance can be improved across the school.
 The intention is to develop pupil attendance improvement plans to tackle persistent absentees, working with parents and children.

 As a school we sign up to Local Authority Service Level Agreements which enable us to draw upon support and advice from external providers such as Speech and Language Therapy, CAMHS and Educational Psychology Service.
 The knowledge and expertise of staff in key positions also enables families to access support such as Stronger Families and Pathfinders.